 90-90-90 reduces HIV sexual transmission

 One of the expectations motivating the 90-90-90 program is that reducing HIV viral load in a large percentage of people living with HIV will reduce sexual transmission.
-In communities that achieve the 90-90-90 targets, 73% (~90%x90%x90%) of HIV-positive adults will be virally suppressed, reducing their risk to transmit through sex by more than 90%.
+In communities that achieve the 90-90-90 targets, 73% (~90%x90%x90%) of HIV-positive adults will be virally suppressed, almost eliminating their risk to transmit through sex.
 In addition, with more testing, including self-testing, people will be more aware if one or another partner is HIV-positive, and will be able to avoid transmission with condoms and other options.

 This has changed!
-More testing is one of the three 90-90-90 targets.
+More testing is the first of the three 90-90-90 targets.
 In 2015, WHO revised recommendations to promote partner tracing and even self-testing.
 By 2017, 75% of HIV-positive Africans knew they were infected.